Coastal circulation on-demand forecast

 After accepting these terms, the user is ready to start deploying forecasts and is automatically taken to the Configuration Assistant.

 The first time a user enters the Configuration Assistant, a guided tour on the assistant is proposed.
-The user can skip it by hitting the “close” button at any time or can follow it back and forward through the guide’s steps.
+The user can skip it by hitting the “close” button at any time or can follow it back and forth through the guide’s steps.
 All steps have a button that opens this guide with tips on how to use each step.

-Next to the button all steps have also the button that opens a collapsible panel with a more detailed description of each step.
+Next to the button all steps also have the button that opens a collapsible panel with a more detailed description of each step.

-The Header indicates in which step the user is at on the Configuration Assistant and also can be used for navigating between available steps.
+The Header indicates in which step the user is at the Configuration Assistant and also can be used for navigating between available steps.
 Most steps require users to fill out forms with mandatory fields.
 They can then move to the next step by clicking the “Complete step” button which will validate the user’s choices.
 Users can also move back and forward through the steps clicking on the “Previous” and “Next” buttons or reset the current step by clicking the “Restart step” button.
 Note that resetting a step implies also resetting the steps ahead already completed for they are sequentially dependent on each other.

 Users should save the forecast system at an early stage and along the process in order to avoid loss of information, by using the “Save” button (top right screen) and providing a name for the system on the first time it is saved.
 The service will assign a forecast ID number to each forecast system.
 Users can then access each forecast deployment using the “Forecast Systems” page and re-open it on the Configuration Assistant, if the system is still under configuration.